Usage instructions

 main()

-Usage withing jupyter notebook
+Usage within jupyter notebook

 ImmApp adds support for integration inside jupyter notebook: the application will be run in an external window, and a screenshot will be placed on the notebook after execution.